projectara/greybus-spec/source/connection.rst

 Otherwise the reason it was not successful will be conveyed by one of the positive values defined in the following table.

-A protocol can define its own status values if needed [#ay]_ [#bc]_;
-every status byte with a MSB set to one beside 0xff will be considered as a protocol status value.
+A protocol can define its own status values if needed.
+These status values shall lie within the range defined by the "(Reserved for protocol use)" table entry below.
+Every status byte with a MSB set to one other than 0xff is a valid protocol status value.

 .. list-table::
    :header-rows: 1